-Over the past year the Regional Executive Committee and the Regional Leadership Team have continued to work hard with care and commitment to support the seven Districts and all our members.
+Over the past year the Regional Executive Committee and the Regional Leadership Team have continued to work hard to support the seven Districts and all our 9,000 members.

 In turn, the Districts have done their best to ensure the young people in each District have fun, adventure and learn from their time in Scouting, whether it is in Beavers, Cubs, Scouts, Explorers, Networks or as adult volunteers.